ARTICLES

 Aligning with the full moon or Purnima in the evening of the Phalguna month in the Hindu calendar, Holi usually corresponds to late February or March in the Gregorian calendar, thereby marking the arrival of spring and the end of winter.

-In most states across India, Holi is celebrated for two days, which is every year on the full moon date of Falgun month.
-A day before Holi is celebrated as Holika Dahan, also known as Choti Holi, which is on Sunday, March 24, 2024.
-Then the actual Holi Festival is celebrated on Monday, March 25, 2024.
+In most states across India, Holi is celebrated for two days, which is every year on the full moon day during the lunar cycle of the Falgun month.
+A day before Holi is celebrated as Holika Dahan, also known as Choti Holi, which is on Tuesday, March 3, 2026.
+Then the actual Holi festival is to be celebrated on Wednesday, March 4, 2026.

 Holi's essence, steeped in mythology and history, celebrates good's triumph.
 The festival, inspired by tales like Prahlad's victory over Hiranyakashipu and Krishna's divine love for Radha, underscores joy and devotion.